The Wayland Mill

 High ceilings and low, clean lines of tables, custom casework and soft lighting underline its Japanese ethos, creating an airy, light filled space, while a large cased opening into the cook line provides a direct connection between the making of delicious food and community.

-Jensen Marina in the News
+The Wayland Mill in the News